drhsqlite/fossil-mirror/www/gitusers.md

-This document’s authors are intimately familiar with Fossil, so it is difficult for us to anticipate the perspective of people who are initimately familiar with Git.
+This document’s authors are intimately familiar with Fossil, so it is difficult for us to anticipate the perspective of people who are intimately familiar with Git.
 If you have a lot of prior Git experience, we welcome your contributions and questions on the [Fossil Forum][ffor].